-The security plugin is not designed to 100% guarantee full proof security, but it does give you peace of mind and eyes on site.
+The security plugin is not designed to 100% guarantee full-proof security, but it does give you peace of mind and eyes on site.

 Strong Login Credentials

 Securing your WordPress site begins with making sure your credentials are not easy to guess.
-Never use admin, your site address or other easy to guess names as your username.
+Never use admin, your site address, or other easy-to-guess names as your username.
 But even more important is using a strong password for your WordPress user accounts.

 There are a lot of password tools available to you, including WordPress’s option, Secure Password Generator or LastPass also has a generate password feature, and you don’t need an account to do that.
 Try it out now.
-Try to make your password at least 12 characters long because the longer, the better.
+Try to make your password at least 12 characters long; the longer, the better.

 You also want to consider using the multi-factor authentication that we mentioned above in the security plugin area.
 Multi-factor adds another layer like ticking a box, sending a text message, or adding in a word or code.
 The idea is that bots cannot do the second step since they auto-generate random usernames and passwords.

 By default, every WordPress site has automatic updates enabled for minor core releases and translation files.
 It is possible to disable these automatic updates.
-Still, automatic updates for minor core releases are one of the best ways to guarantee your site stays up to date and secure moving forward.
+Still, automatic updates for minor core releases are one of the best ways to guarantee your site stays up-to-date and secure moving forward.
 For that reason, disabling automatic updates is strongly discouraged.

 Auto-updates don’t cover your theme or plugin, though, and that is why it’s crucial to regularly run the updates or have a maintenance plan in place so that you don’t have old files on the server.

 Many people overlook the importance of SSL and HTTPS.
 Even Google changed their rules by marking sites without them unsafe in their search results.
 HTTPS is not reserved for e-commerce and online shops.
-The idea behind SSL is to protect your user’s information, including details they provide on your contact forms.
+The idea behind SSL is to protect your user’s information, including the details they provide on your contact forms.

 SSL certificates can be obtained (and added) for free on most web hosts, and there are three types of certificates.

-- Organization Validated (OV SSL) validates the domain ownership, plus organization information included in the certificate such as name, city, state, and country.
+- Organization Validated (OV SSL) validates the domain ownership, plus organization information included in the certificate, such as name, city, state, and country.

 - Domain Validated (DV SSL) validates the domain is registered, and someone with admin rights is aware of and approves the certificate request.

-Appropriately installed your SSL certificate will
+Appropriately installed SSL certificate will

 - Safer, more secure data transfer between servers, with less chance of interception